somegithubuser245/ASCII-Platformer/README.md

 # Simple ASCII Platformer
-## Simple game, Player needs to reach to symbol 'O' to win.
+## Simple game, Player needs to reach to symbol 'O' to win
 ### How to start?
   - Compile the game using txt/COMPILE.txt
-  - You will be land on the start screen with preinstalled maps
+  - You will land on the start screen with preinstalled maps
   - Choose one and start Playing!

 ### Controls